Whatsapp Icon

 Key Terms Associated With Male Breast Cancer

 Understanding male breast cancer involves becoming familiar with specific terms used by healthcare professionals.
-Heres a straightforward guide to the most common terms you might encounter.
+Here's a straightforward guide to the most common terms you might encounter.

 • Mastectomy: This term refers to the surgical removal of one or both breasts, partially (segmental mastectomy) or completely (total mastectomy).
 In males, this is often the chosen treatment route.

 • Chemotherapy: A treatment method using drugs to kill cancer cells.
-Chemotherapy is systemic treatment, meaning it affects the entire body.
+Chemotherapy is a systemic treatment, meaning it affects the entire body.

 • Hormone Therapy: Since some breast cancers grow in response to hormones, hormone therapy can help slow or stop their growth.
 Medications or surgery can lower hormone levels or block their effects.